claudiohermida/Smart-Contracts-Cardano/Smart-contracts-Cardano-slides.md

 Imperative programming: a **variable** is an *object* with two methods: `read`  and `update`

-To emulate such state in a stateless fashion, we must emulate these two operations.
+To emulate such (storage) variable in a stateless fashion, we must emulate these two operations.

 - `read`: we must provide the contents of the variable as an additional *input*
 - `update`:  we must produce the updated content as an additional *output* so that it can be used in later computation.